 A small word with a BIG meaning!

-I don’t want to be seen as the teacher standing in front of an individual Flight Student or class just teaching and answering questions.
-I want a students to know that they can approach me at any time, for whatever reason, maybe not at 3AM in the morning, HAHA!.
+I don’t want to be the teacher that only stands in front of an individual Flight Student or class just teaching.
+Students can approach me at any time, for whatever reason, maybe not at 3AM in the morning, HAHA!.

-Simply someone that likes to help them understand things, whatever effort that might take and improve their overall learning experience.
+Simply someone that likes to help them understand things, whatever effort that might take to improve their overall learning experience.

 Teaching aviation and especially flying is not always easy and can be difficult sometimes!
 I personally always try to find the best approach for the individual student, as every student is different in the way he thinks, understands and learns things.